 - · Active, automatic notification.
 The specified users or monitoring devices are contacted directly.

 - E-mail notification

 - SNMP traps

+- Paging notification (AP9635 only)

 - Syslog notification

 - Indirect notification

 - Event log.
 If no direct notification is configured, users must check the log to determine which events have occurred